Frequently Asked Question

 What about vacation and sick time benefits?

-Officers receive 17 to 21 days for annual leave each year depending of length of service.
-Annual leave is used for both sick time and vacation time and the number of hours accumulates each year.
+Officers receive 17 to 21 days for annual leave each year depending on the length of service.
+Annual leave is used for both sick leave and vacation time.
+The number of hours accumulates each year.

 Will I be paid more money if I have a four year degree?